trivi04/minipro-final/README.md

 placing orders.
 We linked this with our home.</li>
   <li>Next, we went on to design our product
 page.
-We made the cart section, checkout section and view orders section.
+We made the cart section and checkout section.
 This was the most challenging part in our project and we took help of the internet to finish this.
 We learnt about different features of JS to achieve